khairul3/BISINDO-Sign-Language-Recognition/README.md

 created in Cloud Storage.
 Then run the python script that has been created by the Machine Learning team in the cloud function to handle requests and download models from Cloud Storage.
-Next, test the model in Cloud Function and return the prediction results to the user in the form of a response. and finally make a request in the Cloud Function using the URL from the triggers tab.
+Next, test the model in Cloud Function and return the prediction results to the user in the form of a response. and lastly make a request in the Cloud Function using the URL from the triggers tab.

 # Step 1: Create Bucket and Upload Model from Tensorflow